nguacon01/QM/README.md

 ###missing features - *planned* -
-- the required folders should be created if missing, when launching QueueManager
 - a better way of limiting the number of processor should be installed - *an idea anybody* ?
 - a third configuration mode based on a single shell script ( *à la slurm* )